Our Lady of Pompeii Roman Catholic Church, Yoogali: History

 The history of the Yoogali church has to be viewed against the background of the changing status of the Italian community.
 The 1930s saw increasing hostility towards Italian settlers in the Murrumbidgee Irrigation Area, due to their relative success in maintaining and increasing their holdings compared to Anglo-Australian farmers during the depression.
 At the same time, the growing Italian community was becoming increasingly self-aware and desirous of greater social and cultural expression.

 The Church was dedicated to Our Lady of Pompeii who was the chosen Patroness of Italians in foreign lands.

-The genesis for the construction of the church appears to have been a decision by the Catholic Church hierarchy to provide an Italian speaking priest - Father Sylvester Bongiorno - to the Griffith parish in the late 1930s.
+The genesis for the construction of the church appears to have been a decision by the Catholic Church hierarchy to provide an Italian speaking priest – Father Sylvester Bongiorno – to the Griffith parish in the late 1930s.
 Apart from the occasional visits by Italian missionary priests, there had been no opportunity for the Italian community to worship in their own language and culture.
 The Sacred Heart Church in Griffith has been established in 1928 with minimal Italian involvement and did not offer Italian mass until 1971.

 The community instigators for building the church were Paul Zanotto and Romano Snaidero, who approached other members of the local Italian Catholic community.
 The community enthusiastically agreed to raise the money and build the church themselves despite the impoverished times of the Depression years.
-This was very unique for the time and is thought to be the first church in Australia to be built by and for the Italian community.
+This was unique for the time and is thought to be the first church in Australia to be built by and for the Italian community.
 The building was designed and constructed by local builder, Anotonio Ceccato.
 His was the only design tendered which proposed that the church be constructed of bricks and cement blocks.
 The designs were drawn up to these specifications by the architect, G. W. A. Welsh, and signed by Antonio Ceccato, Father Bongiorno and Pompeo Vardanega.